hammerill/Sand-Box2D/README.md

   cmake .. -DBUILD_WINDOWS=OFF -DBUILD_VITA=ON
   make -j4
   ```
-4. .vpk file should appear.
+4. VPK file should appear.
 Copy this file to your hacked PS Vita and install via VitaShell.
 5. Bubble "Sand-Box2D" will appear, you can now launch this game.

 ## Credits